Theucalyptus/StageIoT/README.md

     - measures the network delay for all type of messages, and saves it in the database for device update messages (`netDelay` column in the database)
     - packet loss for each device (total packet loss, combination of all networks* and for all messages), and logged in the device data (total number of lost packets between two successful device update messages) (`packetLoss` column in the database)

-Note: because we use a TCP-like approach at packet loss detection, if using multiple network simultaneously, packets can arrive out-of-order and would be counted as packet-loss even though they have been received and processed.
+Note: because we use a message number (modulo 256) to detect package loss, if using multiple network simultaneously, packets may arrive out-of-order and would be counted as packet-loss, even though they have been received and processed.

 ## Details